zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-vm.md

 ARM templates let you deploy groups of related resources.
 In a single template, you can create a capacity reservation group and capacity reservations.
 You can deploy templates through the Azure portal, the Azure CLI, or Azure PowerShell, or from continuous integration/continuous delivery (CI/CD) pipelines.

-To associate a virtual machine with Capacity Reservation Group, see below ARM Template.
+To associate a VM with a Capacity Reservation Group, see the following ARM template.
 Replace the resource names with your own.
-The following example creates a virtual machine called myD2v3VM of SKU D2s_v3 to a capacity reservation group.
+The following example creates a VM of SKU D2s_v3 and associates it to a capacity reservation group.

 Alternatively, you can remove the *zone* information to create a regional VM and associate to a Capacity Reservation Group.